-- 1.1 The purpose of this report is to provide the Scrutiny Committee with the opportunity to comment on an illustrative Housing Revenue Account (HRA) Budget.
-The Cabinet will be meeting on 30 January to recommend to Council a HRA budget for 2024/25, including the level of rent and service charges.
-The illustrative budget is based on a number of key assumptions set out in the report, which includes income from rent and service charges, expenditure commitments contained within the HRA 30-year Business Plan and Asset Management Strategy, indicative spending requirements to support inflationary pressures, and identified investment priorities. - 1.2 This report recognises that the country is still in the midst of a cost-of-living crisis which will impact upon HRA customers.
+- 1.1 The purpose of this report is to provide a recommended Housing Revenue Account (HRA) Budget for 2024/25 including the level of rent and service charges, for the Cabinet to recommend to the Council.
+The recommended budget is based on a number of key assumptions set out in the report, which includes income from rent and service charges, expenditure commitments contained within the HRA 30-year Business Plan and Asset Management Strategy, indicative spending requirements to support inflationary pressures, and identified investment priorities. - 1.2 This report recognises that the country is still in the midst of a cost-of-living crisis which will impact upon HRA customers.
 This is against a backdrop of significantly increasing costs to deliver HRA services.
 The proposals of the report have considered these pressures in continuing to deliver quality services and the corresponding impact upon customers.
 The report details the numerous ways in which the Council and Stockport Homes work to support customers to maximise their income, and to offer help and support with any affordability issues. - 1.3 Increased cost pressures for the HRA need to be carefully considered.
 There are numerous conflicting demands on resource expenditure in the HRA, with gaps in funding over the longer term for Decent Homes and delivering the wider ambitions of the Asset Management Strategy, including meeting carbon reduction aspirations.
 Even with a 7.7% rent increase, there is still a funding gap of £141m to fund the current Asset Management Strategy, with Decent Homes not being able to be maintained for the full 30 years, based on current rent policy.
-The importance of setting rents that protect future income is critical, particularly in an operating environment that is experiencing significant increased costs of repairs, and additional investments required such as future proofing damp, mould and condensation works, building safety investments, and increased customer requirements linked to the new Consumer Regulation standards and associated fees, which are discussed further in the report.
+The importance of setting rents that protect future income is critical particularly in an operating environment that is experiencing significant increased costs of repairs, and additional investments required such as future proofing damp, mould and condensation works, building safety investments, and increased customer requirements linked to the new Consumer Regulation standards and associated fees, which are discussed further in the report.
 Consumer regulation requirements will bring further accountability for both the Council and Stockport Homes.